How Often You Should Use Your Credit Card

 Issuers May Not Send Inactivity Warnings

+If you want to know if a credit card has been canceled, you can try making a purchase with it, or call your credit card issuer’s customer service line to ask about your status.
 If you have too many credit cards to keep in rotation, consider closing some of them.
-Keep open any credit card that has a high balance (at least until you pay off the balance), a high credit limit (you need this for your credit utilization), or great rewards.
+Prioritize keeping the cards that have a high balance, a high credit limit (you need this for your credit utilization), or great rewards.